-- 1. Unclip the red handle from the latch by lifting slightly while pushing outward. - 2.
-Once the latch releases, pull the arm in until the window is closed. - 3.
+To close the vent: Unclip the red handle from the latch by lifting slightly while pushing outward.
+Once the latch releases, pull the arm in until the window is closed.
 Rotate the arm 90 degrees until it latches into the closed position.